mkner/robo-pid/docs/index.rst

 robo-pid
 *********

-A Python PID Controller for mobile robotics that can handle the combined kinematic and dynamic complexity of differential drive robots.
-The controller implements timestep integration and can be used in discretized time regulators.
+A Python PID Controller that can handle the combined kinematic and dynamic complexity of for mobile robotics.
+The controller implements timestep integration that can be used in discretized time regulators.

 .. toctree::
    :maxdepth: 1